Skip to content

 Pediatric Anxiety Rating Scale (PARS)At baseline enrollment visit and post intervention approximately 20 weeks laterThe PARS is a checklist which the independent evaluating clinician completes based upon parent interview.
 The measure is designed to assess the severity of anxiety symptoms associated with social phobia, separation anxiety disorder, and generalized anxiety disorder.
 Scores range from 0-25 with higher scores indicating greater anxiety.

-Clinical Global Impression of Anxiety (CGI-A) InterviewAt baseline enrollment visit and post intervention approximately 20 weeks laterThe CGI-A assesses severity and improvement of anxiety using a 7-point Likert scale (from very much better to very much worse).
+Clinical Global Impression of Anxiety (CGI-A) InterviewAt baseline enrollment visit and post intervention approximately 20 weeks laterThe CGI-A assesses severity and improvement of anxiety using a 7-point Likert scale (from "very much better" to "very much worse").
 Based on information collected from the KSADSE, PARS, and Spence, the clinician will rate the global severity of the child's global anxiety and of each individual anxiety disorder.
 Scores range from 0-8 with higher scores indicating greater anxiety.

 Countries